 BMWs Least Reliable Cars and Should be Avoided?

-Some BMW models have been given a thumbs down by many owners.
+Some BMW models have received a thumbs-down from many owners.
 Here are some BMW models that are known for their unreliability.

 ● Models with the N54 Engine – Models that came with the N54 engine, such as the 35i, had serious reliability issues.
 Some problems the owners face include high-pressure fuel pump failure, turbocharger failure, carbon buildup on the engine, and leaky/clogged fuel injectors.